 - The best temperature control is offered by a combination lab refrigerator/freezer where each compartment has its own compressor, thermostat, and external door.
 This type of combo model is recommended when storing products that are highly temperature sensitive.

-- A lower-cost option for storing less temperature-sensitive products is a laboratory refrigerator/freezer, with only one compressor for both compartments.
+- A lower-cost option for storing less temperature-sensitive products is a lab freezer/refrigerator with only one compressor for both compartments.
 The two compartments have separate external doors and may have separate temperature controls.
 Because cold air from the freezer compartment flows via a vent into the refrigerator compartment the temperatures of the two compartments are not completely independent.

 - When space is tight, consider an under counter or countertop fridge/freezer unit.
 These are generally configured as a refrigerator compartment that contains an internal freezer compartment with a door.
 In this case the freezer compartment does not have its own thermostat.

-Where to Place Your Lab Refrigerator and Freezer
+5. Where to Place Your Lab Freezer and Refrigerator

 This is a take-off on measure twice, cut once – the mantra of professional carpenters.
 Or on the guy who built a boat in the basement to find out it wouldn’t fit through the door.

-Here are considerations to keep in mind when purchasing lab refrigerators and freezers:
+Here are considerations to keep in mind when purchasing scientific refrigerators and freezers:

 - Locating the unit.
 Be certain that enough physical space is available and that there is proximity to a power outlet – dedicated is preferable; extension cords are not recommended.